theyosh/TerrariumPI/docs/_hardware/dht22_sensor.md

 Simply connect the first pin on the left to 3-5V power, the second pin to your data input pin, and the rightmost pin to ground.
 Although it uses a single wire to send data it is not Dallas One Wire compatible!
 If you want multiple sensors, each one must have its own data pin.

-It needs a 4.7K - 10K resistor, which you will want to use as a pullup from the data pin to VCC.
+**It needs a 4.7K - 10K resistor, which you will want to use as a pull-up from the data pin to VCC.**

 ## Warning
 As these sensors are cheap, they are not stable for 24/7 duty.
 After a few days they tend to give problems.
 Use at your own risk!
 [Using DHT11 / DHT11 on Raspberry Pi 4b #470](https://github.com/theyosh/TerrariumPI/issues/470)